NickNagy/EE-475/README.md

 1) Use PCImage, ArduinoImage or a similar script for creating raw images using video capture.

-2) Use dataLabelingScript to draw coordinate boxes around finger tips in each raw image.
+2) Use dataLabelingScript to draw coordinate boxes around finger tips in each raw image and create your database(s).

-3) Use / modify netRunner to train a network on your data.
+3) Use / modify netRunner to train a network on your database(s).